top of page

 He gives me a long look.
 “What did you expect?”

-Ignoring my silence, Dylan plows on.“You think I don’t want this, but that’s not the point.
+Ignoring my silence, Dylan plows on.
+“You think I don’t want this, but that’s not the point.
 I need this as much as you do.”
 He sighs.
 “Look, I have to go.
-The guys have been waiting in the parking lot for the past hour—they’re not interested in the internship.
+The guys have been waiting in the parking lot for an hour.
+They’re not interested in the internship.
 But I promised to join them and I still haven’t eaten.”

 Shaking my unease with a quick shrug, I say, “Sure.”